schoeberl/one-way-shared-memory/usecases/README.md

 #endif
 ```

+## Simulating on PC

-The `doit` target is for PC-based simulation. `RUNONPATMOS` must not be defined.
+The `onpc` target is for PC-based simulation. `RUNONPATMOS` is not defined.

+Files in use: onemem-simulator.c, onewaymem-usecases.c, onewaymem-usecase{USECASE}.c, onewaysim.h, syncprint.c, and syncprint.h.

 A specific use-case is run by supplying the use-case identifier to the respective make target.
 The following would execute use-case 0 on the PC: